topcoderinc/marathon-docker-template/README.md

 Some algorithms may not need any training at all.
 It is a valid option to leave train.sh empty, but the file must exist nevertheless.

-Training should be possible to do with working with only the contest\`s own training data and publicly available external data.
+Training should be possible to do with working with only the contest's own training data and publicly available external data.
 This means that this script should do all the preprocessing and training steps that are necessary to reproduce your complete training work flow.

 A sample call to your training script (single line):
 ```